BCLawLibrary/practical-ai-in-30-days/day-02-meet-gail.md

-# Day 2: December 2: Meet Gail!
+# Day 2: Meet Gail!
 ### 🎯 Objective:
 - Get to know AI through a guided conversation with GAIL, the GenAI Literacy Assistant.